 These results are from a clinical trial, which included 98 patients with cervical cancer that had either spread or come back.
 All of these patients were treated with 200 mg of KEYTRUDA every 3 weeks.

 Among the 98 patients, 77 had tumors that expressed PD-L1 with a combined positive score of greater than or equal to 1, determined by an FDA-approved test.
-This biomarker test evaluates the patient's likelihood of responding to KEYTRUDA—a PD-1 inhibitor.
+In advanced cervical cancer, this biomarker test can help determine the patient's likelihood of responding to KEYTRUDA—a PD-1 inhibitor.

-These 77 patients had also been treated with at least 1 chemotherapy treatment after their cancer had spread.
+Before study entry, these 77 patients were treated with at least 1 chemotherapy treatment after their cancer had spread.

 PD-L1 = programmed death ligand 1.